lyltc1/SymNet/README.md

 - CUDA >= 11.1
 - torch >= 1.13.1 and torchvision >= 0.14.1

 Setting up the environment can be tedious, so we've provided a [Dockerfile](./docker/Dockerfile) to simplify the process.
+The images contains the code already.

 ### Pull or Build
 Option1: Just pull the whole image from DockerHub.